 Stop for photos

 How many times have you driven by a beautiful scene and thought you would love to pull over and take a picture, but you know others in the car will roll their eyes and complain.
 Or you feel guilty about stopping too often?
 When you are on your own you can decide when and how often to stop.
 Get all the photos you want.
-Just make sure to get some of you too (I travel with this nifty travel tripod/selfie stick [affiliate link] with a Bluetooth remote that is perfect for this.)
-Go ahead and share it on Insta, don’t think of it as making your friends jealous, think of it as giving them permission to enjoy some self-care of their own!
+Just make sure to get some of you too (travel with a mini selfie stick/tripod).
+Go ahead and share it on Insta (after you leave), don’t think of it as making your friends jealous, think of it as giving them permission to enjoy some self-care of their own!

 Eat where you want